-That is how our system is intended to work, but the Supreme Court, over time, has grabbed power by declaring that “the federal judiciary is supreme in the exposition of the law of the Constitution.”
-The Court has even gone so far as to declare that its decisions interpreting the Constitution are the supreme law of the land, and the political branches have largely acceded to these bloated claims.
-For example, when Congress was considering the Patient Protection and Affordable Care Act (popularly known as Obamacare), some Members scoffed at questions about the Act’s constitutionality and stated that such questions were for the Supreme Court, not Congress, to decide—a flagrant abdication of Congress’s role in determining the constitutionality of legislation.
+That is how the American system is intended to work, but the Supreme Court, over time, has grabbed power by declaring in Cooper v.
+Aaron (1958) that “the federal judiciary is supreme in the exposition of the law of the Constitution.”
+The court has even gone so far as to declare that its decisions interpreting the Constitution are the supreme law of the land, and the political branches have largely acceded to these bloated claims.
+For example, when Congress was debating the Affordable Care Act (popularly known as Obamacare), some Members scoffed at questions about the act’s constitutionality and stated that such questions were for the Supreme Court, not Congress, to decide—a flagrant abdication of Congress’ responsibility to make its own determination about the constitutionality of legislation before passing it.

-Not only have federal courts grabbed power, but they also have changed how judges carry out one of the core functions of the judiciary: interpreting laws.
+Not only have federal courts grabbed power, they also have changed how judges carry out one of the core functions of the judiciary: interpreting laws.
 The proper role of a judge in a constitutional republic is a modest one.
-Ours is a government of laws and not of men.
-This basic truth requires that disputes be adjudicated based on what the law actually says and according to its original public meaning rather than the whims and personal wishes of judges.
+Ours is, in the words of John Adams, a “government of laws and not of men.”
+This basic truth requires that disputes be adjudicated based on what the law actually says and according to its original public meaning, rather than the whims and personal wishes of judges.

-In determining whether a contested law is consistent with the Constitution, judges act within their proper judicial power when they give effect to the original public meaning of the words of the law and the Constitution.
+In determining whether a contested law is consistent with the Constitution, judges act within their proper judicial power when they give effect to the original public meaning of the words and phrases of laws and the Constitution.
 Judges acting in accordance with their constitutional duties will at times uphold laws that may be bad policy and strike down laws that may be good policy.
-Judicial review requires the judge to determine not whether the law leads to good or bad results, but whether the law violates the Constitution.
+Judicial review requires the judge to determine not whether a law leads to good or bad results, but whether that law violates the Constitution.

-In recent decades, some judges have engaged in judicial activism, deciding cases according to their own policy preferences rather than by applying the law impartially according to its original public meaning.
-They have become enamored of ideas like “living constitutionalism,” the theory that the Constitution evolves and changes not through the amendment process set out in the Constitution itself, but as a result of the decisions of judges who supposedly serve as the supreme social arbiters.
-They have drawn on external sources like foreign laws when the outcome they desired did not comport with the original public meaning of the law under review.
+In recent decades, some judges have engaged in judicial activism, deciding cases according to their own policy preferences rather than by applying the law impartially according to its text and original public meaning.
+They have become enamored of ideas like “living constitutionalism,” the theory that the Constitution evolves and changes not through the amendment process set out in the Constitution itself, but as a result of the decisions of judges serving as supreme social arbiters.
+They have drawn on external sources, such as foreign laws, when the outcome they desired did not comport with the original public meaning of the law under review.

 - In upholding the IRS’s extension of tax credits to the federal health care exchange established pursuant to the Affordable Care Act in King v.
-Burwell, the Supreme Court contorted the plain text of the statute to uphold President Obama’s signature legislative achievement for a second time.
+Burwell (2015), the Supreme Court contorted the plain text of the statute to uphold President Barack Obama’s signature legislative achievement for a second time.

 - In recognizing a constitutional right to marriage that includes same-sex couples in Obergefell v.
-Hodges, the Supreme Court issued a decision that even supporters of the ruling have described as unintelligible and poorly reasoned.
+Hodges (2015), the Supreme Court issued a decision that even supporters of the ruling have described as unintelligible and poorly reasoned.

-Senators Should Vigorously Question Judicial Nominees Regarding Their Philosophy of Judging.
-Senators have the duty to gauge whether nominees will be faithful to the original meaning of the Constitution and laws.
-Senators should ask nominees what role, if any, empathy will play in their decision making.
-Will nominees interpret the Constitution according to its original meaning or according to their personal views of “evolving standards”?
-Additionally, they should question nominees’ positions on the role that foreign law should play in interpreting the U.S. Constitution and laws.
+Senators Should Question Judicial Nominees to Determine Whether They Will Faithfully Interpret the Constitution.
+Senators have the duty to gauge whether nominees will be faithful to the text and original meaning of the Constitution and laws.
+Senators should ask nominees what role, if any, empathy will play in their decision-making.
+Will nominees interpret the Constitution according to its original meaning, or according to their personal views of “evolving standards”?
+Additionally, Senators should question nominees’ positions on the role that foreign law should play in interpreting the U.S. Constitution and laws.

-Senators Should Carefully Examine Their Role in the “Advice and Consent” Process.
+Senators Should Not Abuse Their Role in the “Advice and Consent” Process.
 The President has the constitutional duty to nominate judges to the federal courts, but Senators have a constitutional duty to advise him and give or withhold their consent to the appointment of these judges.
 In addition to considering the experience, intelligence, and integrity of judicial nominees, Senators should seriously consider whether nominees demonstrate that they will apply the laws as they are written.
+Senators should not use procedural tactics, such as the blue slip process, to obstruct the confirmation of constitutionalist judges for political gains.
 In casting their votes, Senators must keep in mind their own oath to protect and defend the Constitution.

 Facts and Figures

-- Because the Supreme Court hears fewer than 80 cases per term, the federal appellate courts are often the last resort for citizens challenging an injury.
-It is therefore vitally important that constitutionalist judges are nominated and confirmed for the circuit courts as well.
+- The Supreme Court hears fewer than 80 cases per term, so the federal appellate courts are often the last resort for citizens challenging an injury.

 Selected Additional Resources